brotkrueml/schema/Documentation/Editor/Index.rst

 Target group: **Editors**

 As an editor you have the possibility to adjust the type of every single web page for the schema markup.
-The default value is the most generic one: "WebPage".
+The default value is the most generic one: *WebPage*.

-You'll find the field in the page properties under the "SEO" (with installed seo system extension) or under the "Metadata"
+You'll find the field in the page properties under the *SEO* tab (with installed seo system extension) or under the *Metadata* tab (if the seo system extension is not installed):
-tab:

 .. figure:: ../Images/Editor/SpecificTypeOfWebPage.png
    :alt: Field in the page properties

-   Field "Specific type of web page" in the page properties
+   Field *Specific type of web page* in the page properties

-If no value is selected, "WebPage" is assumed.
+If no value is selected, *WebPage* is assumed.

 Available web page types
 ========================